JkutkutArchive/PY-Sudoku_Solver/thingsToDo.md

 ## functions:
 - at AddData, handle errors
+- at AddData, pairs on one and row may be merged

 ## Final version:
+- LaTeX!
 - COLORS
 - If more than one posible sol -> show all without steps
 - When printing the sudoku: